Equality and diversity

 Equality and diversity is a term used in the United Kingdom to define and champion equality, diversity and human rights as defining values of society.
 It promotes equality of opportunity for all, giving every individual the chance to achieve their potential, free from prejudice and discrimination.

-UK legislation requires public authorities to promote equality in everything that they do, also making sure that other organisations meet their legal duties to promote equality while also doing so themselves.
+Legislation requires public authorities to promote equality in everything that they do, also making sure that other organisations meet their legal duties to promote equality while also doing so themselves.

-In the UK under the Equality Act 2010 there are certain legal requirements under existing legislation to promote equality in the areas of nine protected characteristics.
+Under the Equality Act 2010 there are certain legal requirements under existing legislation to promote equality in the areas of nine protected characteristics.
 These are often collectively referred to as the general duties to promote equality.

 As the independent advocate for equality and human rights in Britain, a Commission of Equality and Human Rights (EHRC) exists that aims to reduce inequality, eliminate discrimination, strengthen good relations between people and promote and protect human rights.
 EHRC has a duty to challenge prejudice and disadvantage and promote the importance of human rights, enforcing equality laws on age, disability, sex, gender reassignment, race, religion or belief and sexual orientation and encourage compliance with the Human Rights Act.

-Requirements and duties

-The requirements to eliminate unlawful sex discrimination and harassment also include discrimination and harassment on the basis of gender reassignment.
+Protection of characteristics